-- Place dough in a mixing bowl, spray/brush the top with a thin layer of water, cover the bowl with a saran plastic wrap (or a wet kitchen towel), and let the dough rest inside the fridge for 4 hours (overnight is best).
+- Shape the dough into a roughly rectangular shape, cover it with a saran plastic wrap, and let it rest inside the fridge for 4 hours (overnight is best).

 - Return the dough to room temperature.
 Flour your work surface, then turn the dough out onto the floured surface.
-Roll into a rectangle of ⅛" thickness (~ ½ cm) by 6" long (~ 15cm), then cut into 14 long strips.
+Roll into a rectangle of 1/8" thickness (~ 1/2 cm) by 6" (~ 15cm) wide and 12" (~30cm) long , then cut into 14 strips.